 I have done my best to identify and list any and all relevant publications, and in turn to identify the original Chinese Daoist texts translated therein.
 That being said, in an enterprise like the present one, there are bound to be omissions, especially with respect to less accessible and more recent journal publications.
 I apologize in advance for any publications that I have failed to identify, recognize, or include.
 Unlike more political, factional and technocratic scholars working in the field, I always aspire for equity, diversity, collaboration, and inclusion.
 I also endeavor to identify and recognize less well-known or marginalized scholars, even ones who have been erased from the annals of mainstream Daoist Studies.
 Notifications of any omissions or mistakes may be sent to me via email.
 A number of exceptions and qualifications also should be noted.
 First, this article, like the translation of Daoist literature itself, is Anglocentric.
 However, I have, of course, included known French, German, and Italian translation work.
 Along with Chinese and Japanese, English, French, and German to a lesser extent have been the primary languages of Daoist Studies.
-However, given the modern engagement with and now global dissemination of Daoism, in varying relative familiarity of the Wade-Giles version, market considerations, and/or social constructivism.
-None of these holds up to critical scrutiny.
-That is, it is now time to embrace "Dao/Daoism/Daoist" and cognates as the standard Western-language designation.

-[#] Observant readers will note the questionable use of "Tao/Taoism/Taoist" in some recent publications that use Pinyin Romanization.
-The rationales are often unclear and usually not discussed explicitly.
-Some possibilities include the degrees of connection to the Chinese source-tradition, I assume that there are at least popular translations into other Romance languages and beyond.
+However, given the modern engagement with and now global dissemination of Daoism, in varying degrees of connection to the Chinese source-tradition, I assume that there are at least popular translations into other Romance languages and beyond.
 Second, while I have generally attempted to catalogue all of the texts translated in anthologies, there are exceptions.
 My list is not comprehensive and exhaustive with respect to the following publications: Thomas Cleary's Vitality, Energy, Spirit (1991), Livia Kohn's The Taoist Experience (1993), Douglas Wile's Art of the Bedchamber (1992), and Livia Kohn's electronic supplement to Cosmos and Community (2004).
-The rationale for this is multiple, including commonly translated works (e.g., Dàodé jīng), non-Daoist texts (e.g., sexology manuals in Wile), and obscure or unidentified primary texts (e.g., Chóngxuán miàojīng 重玄妙經).
+The rationale for this is multiple, including commonly translated works (e.g., Dàodé jīng), non-Daoist texts (e.g., sexology manuals in Wile), and obscure or unidentified primary texts (e.g.,

+Chóngxuán miàojīng 重玄妙經).
 I also have not catalogued the The Norton Anthology of World Religions: Daoism (Robson 2014).
 This is because that anthology primarily reprints earlier translations documented herein, surprisingly with very few new translations.
 Third, I have erred on the side of inclusivity, including, for example, translations of Chinese medical classics (e.g., Nánjīng 難經, Shānghán lùn 傷寒論) and of works collected in the received Dàozàng (e.g., Mòzǐ 墨子) that are not Daoist per se, but deserve further research on the affiliation question and also are relevant for certain scholarly and translational endeavors.